2025 Arts, Education and Law Three Minute Thesis

 Humanities, Languages and Social Science: Associate Professor Stuart Cooke

-• Griffith final: Tuesday 20 August (In person, South Bank)
+• Griffith final: Thursday 28 August (In person, Brisbane City (South Bank)

 Eligibility